thabota/alx-pre_course/0x01-git/README.md

 hello
-iam thabet and iam happy
+iam thabet and iam happ
+our new edit